-Bonus Hip Strength Exercises
+Bonus Hip Strength Exercises For Runners

 Seated hip Flexion

-Make sure your feet flat on the floor, core engaged, and back flat.
+Make sure your feet are flat on the floor, core engaged, and back flat.

 Perform three sets of 10 to 12 reps on each side.

 To make the most out of lunges, make sure to include different variations of this standard lunge, including static, backward, and plyo versions.

 Begin in standing position, feet just slightly apart, looking straight ahead with back flat and core engaged.

 Then, once you ensure heel contact with the floor, bend the right knee over the ankle while bending the left toward the ground.

 Last up, press back into the starting position, pushing off the ground with your leading foot.

 This is one of my favorite squat variations, focusing specifically on the hips instead of every muscle in the lower body.

-Begin by performing a mini-squat, bending from the hips and knee and lowering your butt toward the floor while keeping your chest lifted and back flat, then trnsition your weight to the right side and lift the left leg slightly off the floor, toes pointed ahead.
-This is your starting position.
+Begin by performing a mini-squat, bending from the hips and knee and lowering your butt toward the floor while keeping your chest lifted and back flat, then transition your weight to the right side and lift the left leg slightly off the floor, toes pointed ahead.

-Keep squatting until your right knee is bent to a 90 degrees angle, if possible.
+Keep squatting until your right knee is bent to a 90-degree angle, if possible.

 Perform 10 to 12 reps on each side to complete one set.
-Shoot for three sets.

-You’ll often find this move on most lower body rehabilitation programs: the reason being it works.
+You’ll often find this move on most lower body rehabilitation programs, the reason being it works.

 Not only does it strengthen your hips and glutes, but it also stabilizes your pelvis muscles and helps soothe tightness in the lower back, which is key for injury-free training.

-Begin by laying on the mat on your side, hips stable, heels together, legs stacked up on top of each other.
+Begin by laying on the mat on your side, hips stable, heels together, and legs stacked up on top of each other.

 Keep your feet stacked together and allow for no rolling backward throughout the movement.

 Raise the top knee as far as possible without rotating your hip or lifting your bottom knee off the floor, then pause for a moment.

 Perform 16 to 20 on each side to finish one set.
-Shoot for three sets.